 When you’re sure the breaker is off, remove the cover plate and unscrew the switch.
 With your insulated pliers, pull the switch out of the electrical box making sure to keep your hands and tools and other objects are well clear of the terminals.

 Use a voltage tester to see if the terminals are receiving power.
 First, make sure your voltage tester is working by inserting the leads into a working outlet to verify that it’s getting a reading.
 If it’s working, test the switch by touching a lead from the voltage tester to the green ground screw and the other lead to a brass terminal.
 If the light stays off or the meter reads zero, move the lead to the other brass terminal.
 If you still get no reading, it’s safe to handle the switch.

 Pull on the black wires coming from the switch to determine if they are tightly connected.
 If one is loose, tighten down its terminal screw until it’s secure.
 Then screw the switch back into the electrical box and turn on the breaker to test it.
 If the light works, screw the cover plate back in place and you’re done.

 NOTE: If the wires were indeed loose, inspect the switch to determine whether it shows signs of melted plastic.
 If this is the case, you’ll also need to replace the switch because it has been damaged by electric arcing.

-If neither of the black wires were loose, disconnect both wires from the switch and twist them together with your pliers and screw on your wire connector.
+If neither of the black wires were loose, follow the steps to disable power to the switch again.
+Then disconnect both wires from the switch and twist them together with your pliers and screw on your wire connector.
 Switch on the breaker and if the light now comes on, you likely have a bad switch and need to replace it.

-If the light still flickers or doesn’t come on when you bypass the switch, the problem could be a loose connection somewhere else in the circuit and you’ll either have to do further investigating or call an expert to diagnose the issue.
+If the light still flickers or doesn’t come on when you bypass the switch, the problem could be a loose connection somewhere else in the circuit and you’ll either have to do further investigating where the light fixture connect to the circuit or call an expert to diagnose the issue.